 Benchmarking OpenMM for Molecular Simulation on consumer GPUs

-OpenMM is one of the most popular toolkits for molecular dynamics simulations, renowned for its high-performance, flexibility and extensibility.
+OpenMM is one of the most popular toolkits for molecular dynamics simulations, renowned for its high performance, flexibility, and extensibility.
 It enables users to easily incorporate new features, such as novel forces, integration algorithms, and simulation protocols, which can run efficiently on both CPUs and GPUs.
-In this analysis, we use typical biochemical systems to benchmark OpenMM on SaladCloud’s network of AI-enabled consumer GPUs.
+This analysis uses typical biochemical systems to benchmark OpenMM on SaladCloud’s network of AI-enabled consumer GPUs.
 We will analyze simulation speed and cost-effectiveness in each case and discuss how to build high-performance and reliable molecular simulation workloads on SaladCloud.
 This approach supports unlimited throughput and offers over 95% cost savings compared to solutions based on data center GPUs.

 Why run Molecular Simulations on GPUs?

 GPUs have a high degree of parallelism, which means they can perform many calculations simultaneously.
-This is particularly useful for molecular simulations, which involve a large number of repetitive calculations, such as evaluating forces between atoms.
+This is particularly useful for molecular simulations, which involve many repetitive calculations, such as evaluating forces between atoms.
 Using GPUs can significantly accelerate molecular simulations, offering nearly real-time feedback and allowing researchers to run more simulations in less time.
 This enhanced efficiency accelerates the pace of discovery and lowers computational costs.

 OpenMM benchmark methodology